 Each vendor has different recommendations and deployment methodology.
 Work with your vendor to identify requirements and, if needed, provision storage from an enterprise array to meet the requirements.
 This document will discuss the Red Hat OpenShift metrics service in a later chapter.

 The users and applications interact most often with the registry service.
 Slow access to the registry service can have a dramatic effect on the Kubernetes cluster’s perceived performance as a whole.
 A slow image push or pull operation can result in lengthy times for tasks which can directly affect the developer and application.

 Fortunately, the registry is flexible with regard to storage protocol.
 Keep in mind different protocols have different implications.

-- Object storage is the default recommendation and is the simplest to use for Kubernetes deployments which expect to have significant scale or where the images need to be accessed across geographic regions.
+- Object storage is the default recommendation and is the simplest to use for Kubernetes deployments which expect to have a significant scale or where the images need to be accessed across geographic regions.

-- NFS is a a good choice for many deployments as it allows a single repository for the container images while allowing many registry endpoints to front the capacity.
+- NFS is a good choice for many deployments as it allows a single repository for the container images while allowing many registry endpoints to front the capacity.

 - Block protocols, such as iSCSI, can be used for registry storage, but they introduce a single point of failure.
-The block device can only be attached to a single registry node due the single-writer limitation of the supported filesystems.
+The block device can only be attached to a single registry node due to the single-writer limitation of the supported filesystems.

 5.2.
 Design choices and guidelines when using ONTAP¶

 A few design and implementation considerations should be addressed prior to deployment using Trident and ONTAP.